quicwg/base-drafts/draft-ietf-quic-transport.md

 Upon receipt of a REQUEST_RST frame, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
-If the REQUEST_RST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame SHOULD still be sent and retransmitted of previously-sent STREAM frames SHOULD be cancelled.
+If the REQUEST_RST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame SHOULD still be sent and retransmission of previously-sent STREAM frames SHOULD be cancelled.